Cowboy action shooting: Unsanctioned categories

+Wild bunch also uses the M1 Garand in Garand action military match (GAMM) side matches.

+Costume

+In SASS-sanctioned wild bunch shooting events, the typical attire worn by participants is that of early-20th century military, late-19th to early-20th century western (such as that worn in the film The Wild Bunch), Roosevelt's "Rough Riders", or Mexican period.

 Cowboy mounted shooting

-An offshoot of cowboy action shooting is cowboy mounted shooting, also sometimes called western mounted shooting, or simply mounted shooting.
+An offshoot of cowboy action shooting is cowboy mounted shooting, also sometimes called Western mounted shooting, or simply mounted shooting.
 Events require that the contestant ride a horse through a course of fire while carrying the same guns used in cowboy action shooting.
 The rider shoots up to ten balloon targets.
 Events use blank ammunition certified to break a target balloon within twenty feet instead of live rounds.